 If you are going to leave it in your fryer, make sure to place a tight enough lid over it to help keep its purity.
 It is however better if you store it in the refrigerator.

-The more you protect your oil after each reuse is the better it will be able to keep its purity and not spoil.
-Therefore, it is to your best interest that you not compromise the oil after each frying session by leaving it opens for dust particles to get into it so that you can have it to use again.
+The more you protect your oil after each reuse the better it will be able to keep its purity and not spoil.
+Therefore, it is in your best interest that you not compromise the oil after each frying session by leaving it open to dust particles getting into it.
+This way you can use your oil again.

-If you succeed in keeping it pure after each reuse, your meals will taste just as good as it would if you fried it the first time using a bottle of new brand cooking oil just coming from the store.
+If you succeed in keeping the oil pure after each reuse, your meals will taste just as good as it would if you fried it the first time using a bottle of brand-new cooking oil.